named-data/mini-ndn/README.md

 [Redmine site](http://redmine.named-data.net/projects/mini-ndn) and the [mini-ndn mailing list](http://www.lists.cs.ucla.edu/mailman/listinfo/mini-ndn).

-Mini-NDN works on Ubuntu 20.04.
+Mini-NDN works on Ubuntu 20.04 and 22.04.
 It will also run on Debian 11 and Fedora 33 without the WiFi scenario.

 Mini-NDN's dependencies are: